compulim/til/README.md

    - Razer Kiyo Pro output 1920x1080 of h.264 or MJPEG, or 640x360 as YUYV (4:2:2) or NV12 (4:2:0)
    - Atem Mini output 1920x1080 of MJPEG
    - Elgato HD60 X output 1280x720 YUYV (4:2:2) or NV12 (4:2:0)
-      - HD and 4K profiles on Elgato HD60 X is not detected by `v4l2`
+      - ~HD and 4K profiles on Elgato HD60 X is not detected by `v4l2`~ (This is because using a USB 2.0 cable)
 - Both Windows and Android (Xperia 1 V) can use Elgato HD60 X with HD/4K signal of unknown chroma, seems limitation on `v4l2` instead of proprietary chroma/codec

 ## 2024-06-01